MicrosoftDocs/power-platform/power-platform/admin/get-help-support.md

 ## New Dynamics 365 support center

-Admins, use the Help + support experience to contact a Microsoft support representative for Dynamics 365 (online) to get resolution for your issue.
+Admins, use the Help + support experience to see recommended solutions for your issue and, if the issue can't be resolved, contact a Microsoft support representative for Dynamics 365 (online) to get resolution.

 ### Prerequisites